syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupBarItemAdded-Event.md

 title: GroupBarItemAdded Event
 description: GroupBarItemAdded Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## GroupBarItemAdded Event
+# GroupBarItemAdded Event

 This event is handled after a GroupBar Item is added to the GroupBar Items Collection.
 It is handled to create client controls when new GroupBar Items are added at runtime.